-"Challenges Facing First-Generation College Graduates in Medical School: A Qualitative Analysis," JAMA Network Open, December 13, 2023

-HUGE SPENDING - BUT LITTLE SHARING OF RESEARCH RESULTS - ON CANCER DRUGS a fabulous job of attracting private sector capital to drug research: Close to 80% of the nearly \$57 billion (some estimates are higher) in 2021 U.S. spending on cancer research came from the private sector (big pharma, biotechs, startups).
-And spending has grown since.
+[&]quot;Challenges Facing First-Generation College Graduates in Medical School: A Qualitative Analysis."
+JAMA Network Open December 13, 2023 a fabulous job of attracting private sector capital to drug research: Close to 80% of the nearly \$57 billion (some estimates are higher) in 2021 U.S. spending on cancer research came from the private sector (big pharma, biotechs, startups).
+And be presumed to have equal access to spending has grown since.